History of Africa: c. 1800 – c. 1935

 There were strong motives for conquest of Africa.
-Raw materials were needed for European factories.
+Raw materials were needed for European factories, and free trade was championed to prevent Africans from regulating their economies.
 Prestige and imperial rivalries were at play.
 Acquiring African colonies would show rivals that a nation was powerful and significant.
-These contextual factors forged the Scramble for Africa.

-In the 1880s the European powers had carved up almost all of Africa (only Ethiopia and Liberia were independent).
-The Europeans were captivated by the philosophies of eugenics and Social Darwinism, and some attempted to justify all this by branding it civilising missions.
+These contextual factors forged the Scramble for Africa; during the late-19th and early-20th centuries the European powers partitioned and conquered almost all of Africa despite fierce resistance (only Ethiopia and Liberia remained independent).
 Traditional leaders were incorporated into the colonial regimes as a form of indirect rule to extract human and natural resources and curb organized resistance.
 Colonial borders were drawn unilaterally by the Europeans, often cutting across bonds of kinship, language, culture, and established routes, and sometimes incorporating groups who previously had little in common.
 The threat to trade routes was mitigated by poor policing and African entrepreneurs (viewed as smugglers) who exploited the differing tax and legal schemes.
+The first few decades of European colonialism saw intense violence, disorder, and atrocities, such as that of the Congo Free State, German South West Africa, and French Algeria, with the late colonial period relatively peaceful in comparison.
+Colonial rule had wide-reaching effects on African societies, such as the spread of Christianity as part of the 'civilising mission'.
+African culture was strongly denigrated and persecuted, as pervasive racial discrimination deepened the scars of humiliation.

 Areas controlled by European powers in 1939.
 British (red) and Belgian (marroon) colonies fought with the Allies.
 Italian (light green) with the Axis.
 French colonies (dark blue) fought alongside the Allies until the Fall of France in June 1940.
 Vichy was in control until the Free French prevailed in late 1942.
 Portuguese (dark green) and Spanish (yellow) colonies remained neutral.